Crowne Plaza Charlotte Executive Park

 - If you are a member of a local Agile group or PMI chapter, you can get a $100 reduction in these fees.

-- Alternately, there is a 10 percent discount for any group of three or more.
+- Alternately,there is a 10% discount for any group of 3 or more.

-- In addition, there is a 3 percent discount for cash.
-That is, 3 percent off the net due if you pay with cash (i.e., cash, not check, at the beginning of the course).
+- In addition, there is also a 3% discount for cash.
+That is, 3% off the net due if you pay with cash (i.e., cash, not check, at the beginning of the course).
 To receive the cash discount, you must make a $100 non-refundable deposit (which normally is just a pre-payment) by credit card.

 Policy for Changes and Refunds

-If for any reason you cannot make it to a course, you may send another person in your place for free (no additional fee).
-This is a bit harder “last minute” with an A-CSM.
-You must identify that person before the course starts, and that person must satisfy the prerequisites.
-This will be near impossible if that happens two days before the course starts.
+If for any reason you cannot make a course, you may send another person in your place for free (no additional fee).
+You must identify that person before the course starts.